cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ### Initial balances

-In this setup Alice starts with 1,000 PAWN and Bob with 500 PAWN, of which Alice stakes 60 and Bob 40.
+In this setup, Alice starts with 1,000 PAWN and Bob with 500 PAWN, of which Alice stakes 60 and Bob 40.
 With these amounts, the network cannot start if either of them is offline.
 Get their respective addresses:

 ```sh
 $ ALICE=$(echo password | docker run --rm -i \